 I didn’t know an Italian name from a Polish name from a Jewish name from a Hispanic name.
 I had to quickly adjust my “singular” view of my surroundings – small town, small college, rolling hills – where everyone knew me or someone in my family – to the multifaceted life of the New York metropolitan area – where I could easily blend in – that is, until I opened my mouth and my southern accent slipped out.

-Thirty-three years later, I’m still married to that wonderful, hard-working man – we are back in Kentucky – and I’ve had the overwhelming delight for the past 25, 21 and 18 years to be the momma to three absolutely fascinating young women.
-I’ve had the opportunity to stay at home with them for 21 years – serving, working, learning, succeeding and failing at an enormous number of endeavors – be they at home, in the garden, in the kitchen, in my church, in the public schools, in our businesses and in our community.
+Thirty-seven years later, I’m still married to that wonderful, hard-working man – we are back in Kentucky – and I’ve had the overwhelming delight for the past 29, 25 and 22 years to be the momma to three absolutely fascinating young women.
+We’ve added a couple of godly sons-in-law and an absolutely delightful grandson.
+I’ve had the opportunity to stay at home with them for 25 years – serving, working, learning, succeeding and failing at an enormous number of endeavors – be they at home, in the garden, in the kitchen, in my church, in the public schools, in our businesses and in our community.
 And all the while I’ve had the pleasure, the freedom and the luxury of being able to observe, to think – – – to ponder.
 The people, the places, the circumstances, the situations, the effects, the challenges, the joys, the sorrows – all have created fodder for my thoughts.

 So, in a nutshell (actually, maybe a bit larger coconut shell) and in the simple manner of “Doctor, Lawyer, Indian Chief” – here is a little summary (in no particular order) “about me”: